gpbl/react-day-picker/website/docs/api/functions/day.md

 ▸ **Day**(`props`: [*DayProps*](../interfaces/dayprops.md)): JSX.Element \| *null*

-Render the content of a date cell, as a button or span element according to its modifiers.
-Attaches the event handlers from DayPicker context, and manage the focused date.
+The content of a day cell – as a button or span element according to its modifiers.

 #### Parameters: